Photography

 Edgar Degas, Dancer Adjusting Her Shoulder Strap, c.
 1895-96, Bibliotheque Nationale de France, Paris, France.

-Here we have something that everyone was waiting for: a photo of a ballet dancer.
-The scene is bathed in half-light.
-The dresses of the girls seem to shine in semi-darkness.
-As the master intended, the light source remains invisible: no doubt it is a combination of several lamps.
+Now, we have something typically anticipated from Degas: a photo of a ballet dancer.
+The scene is bathed in half-light, leading the dancer’s tutu to shine in the dark.
+Also integral to the composition is a light source not present in the scene.
+Based on the number of highlights and the hardness of the shadows, it is very likely a combination of several lamps.

 Edgar Degas, Two Dancers Adjusting their Shoulder Straps, c.
 1897.